-Portraits of Purpose: Community Voices
+Community Voices Project

 This spring, 10th grade students are stepping into the role of storytellers as part of their Community Voices unit—an interdisciplinary project that blends language arts, visual storytelling, and civic engagement.

 "As part of the 10th grade Community Voices Unit, students interview and photograph individuals who play meaningful roles in our local community.
 To develop their visual storytelling skills, students explore photography techniques that help convey a person's story through an image.
-In preparation, they practiced by photographing one another around campus using these new skills," exclaimed Brette Book, Upper School English Department Chair
+In preparation, they practiced by photographing one another around campus using these new skills,"

 Through a series of guided workshops, students are learning how to use light, framing, and composition to capture more than just a portrait—they’re capturing personality, presence, and narrative.
 These images, paired with thoughtful interviews, will ultimately become part of a larger showcase that honors the people who shape our community in quiet, everyday ways.